matheus98g/nextjs-boilerplate-1/README.md

 # Next.js Boilerplate Overview

-This boilerplate is set up with powerful modern tools to help you start building full-stack web applications quickly and securely:
+This boilerplate is set up with modern tools to help you start building full-stack web applications quickly and securely:

 ## 🔒 Clerk Authentication

 [Clerk](https://clerk.com/) provides complete authentication and user management out of the box.
 It handles sign up, sign in, user profile management, and more, allowing you to focus on building your core features.

-## 🗄️ Neon Postgres (Remote)

-[Neon](https://neon.tech/) is a fully managed, serverless Postgres database you can connect to remotely.
-It combines the power and familiarity of PostgreSQL with easy scaling and modern DX.

-## 🛠️ Prisma ORM
+## 🛠️ Prisma ORM + PostgreSQL

 [Prisma](https://www.prisma.io/) acts as your elegant database toolkit for TypeScript & Node.js.
 It provides type-safe database access, migration management, and an amazing development workflow.

+**PostgreSQL** runs in a Docker container to simplify local development.
+See the Docker section below.

 ## 🎨 shadcn/ui